Beige and tan paint colors are a classic, neutral choice for a wall paint color.

 It is actually a greige paint color.
-While some of the shades on the list have just a touch of gray, Accessible Beige (which is probably the best gray beige paint color of all) has enough gray in it that I bumped it over to post on the Best Greige Paint Colors – find out all about it there!
+While some of the shades on the list have just a touch of gray, Accessible Beige (which is probably the best gray beige paint color of all) has enough gray in it that I bumped it over to post on the Best Greige Paint Colors.

 What Style of Home Are Beige Walls Good For?

 As a wall color, beige and tan paints set a nice neutral background for your accents.
 Beige and tan can go just as nicely with other neutrals as they do with warm, bright colors.